Giant current ripples: Properties

 As a result of the high energy environment in which they were deposited they consist mainly of pebbles and small boulders, with a small fraction of coarse sand.
 Giant current ripples are whale-back shaped, with large poorly-rounded boulders found near the peak.
 They are oriented with the long axis perpendicular to the flow direction and with the steep flank oriented against the direction of flow.
 The sediment is loose and dry, without loam or silt.
 The larger exposed segments are cross-bedded.

 While they are often called ripples, their topography responds to hydraulic flow as well as boundary conditions, which means they are more accurately described as a type of dune.

-The physical parameters of the ripples, such as height and chord distance, can be used to estimate the hydraulics of the flood (e.g., depth and speed).
+The physical parameters of the ripples, such as height and width, can be used to estimate the hydraulics of the flood (e.g., depth and speed).

 Notable localities

 North America

-Giant current ripples are an important feature of the Channeled Scablands in Washington state, U.S. which formed during the Last Glacial Maximum as a result of at least 39 glacial lake bursts, called the Missoula floods, which originated from glacial lakes Columbia in Washington and Missoula in Montana.
+Giant current ripples are an important feature of the Channeled Scablands in Washington state, U.S., which formed during the Last Glacial Maximum as a result of at least 39 glacial lake bursts, called the Missoula floods, which originated from glacial lakes Columbia in Washington and Missoula in Montana.

 Giant current ripples have also been identified in the Yukon Territory, Canada, where they resulted from a 30 km3 outburst from Neoglacial Lake Alsek.